Scoonie Penn: Professional career

-After college, Penn left the United States to play in Europe.
-He made his big splash with the Adriatic League club Crvena zvezda (Red Star Belgrade).
-He had a great 2002–03 season with Crvena zvezda.
-The fans loved him.
-He was the leader of the team, and that was the best season in his career.
+After college, Penn left the United States to play for the Adriatic League club Crvena zvezda (Red Star Belgrade).

 Penn left Red Star the following season, and played in the 2005–06 season for Cibona Zagreb.
 In the 2006–07 season, he was a member of the Greek League club Olympiacos.
 He then moved to the Turkish Super League club Efes Pilsen, for the 2007–08 season, followed by the Ukrainian Super League club Kyiv, in the 2008–09 season.

 At the beginning of the 2009–10 season, Penn made the move to the Italian League, to play with Virtus Bologna.
 On New Years Day, 2010, it was announced by Greek powerhouse Olympiacos, that Penn would return to the club, to replace Von Wafer, who had been released, due to his inability to adapt to the European game.
 In October 2010, he signed with Prima Veroli, which was playing in the Italian Second Division at the time.